What is permanent life insurance & how does it work in Canada?

 Remember, John can use the cash value from his policy to build up his savings while still making sure his family would have enough money to carry on when he’s no longer around.

-What are the other types of life insurance I can get in Canada?
+What other types of life insurance can I get in Canada?

-If you’re looking for alternatives to whole life insurance, these are the other types of life insurance that you can get in Canada:
+If you’re looking for alternatives to whole life insurance, these are the other types of life insurance that you can get in Canada, such as term life insurance, term-to-100 insurance, universal life insurance, funeral insurance, and no-medical life insurance.

 • Term life insurance